Do your ears a favor and get the best wireless PS4 headset possible

 - Bulky design

-You'll be spending quite a sum f you want an Astro A50, but its wireless connection and Dolby 7.1 surround sound can't be beaten.

-Surround Sound: Razer Thresher Ultimate
+Surround sound: Razer Thresher Ultimate

-Razer makes some of the best headsets in the business, and it outdid itself with the Razer Thresher Ultimate for PlayStation 4.
-You're getting impeccable Dolby 7.1 surround sound with wireless connectivity up to 40 feet, so you don't need to worry about missing any of the conversation with your friends if you need to leave the room.
+Razer makes some of the best headsets in the business, and it outdid itself with the Razer Thresher Ultimate for PS4.
+You're getting impeccable Dolby 7.1 surround sound with wireless connectivity up to 40 feet, so you don't need to worry about missing any conversations with your friends if you need to leave the room.

-Its microphone is retractable so you can move it out of the way, and when you're not using the headset you can place it on its base station — that can be used to switch effortlessly between PS4 and PC — which is included.
+Its microphone is retractable so you can move it out of the way, and when you're not using the headset, you can place it on its base station — that can be used to switch effortlessly between PS4 and PC — which is included.
 You can get up to 16-hours without needing to charge the Razer Thresher Ultimate.
-Its memory foam ear cups make this as comfortable as possible to make up for its heavy weight of 408g.
+Its memory foam ear cups make this as comfortable as possible to make up for its heavy 408g weight.

-Again, this is another expensive one coming it at around $250.
-There are cheaper Razer Thresher models out there, but the Ultimate is the best package out of the batch if you're looking for the most features.
+Again, this is another expensive one.
+There are cheaper Razer Thresher models, but the Ultimate is the best package out of the batch if you're looking for the most features.

 Pros: